 Outdated Color Palettes

 Some HOAs haven't updated their approved color lists in years.
-If the palette doesn't include current Trex or TimberTech colors, we can petition the ARC to add modern options.
-We've successfully expanded approved palettes in Brambleton, South Riding, and Ashburn Farm by providing manufacturer color cards and demonstrating that new colors complement the community aesthetic.
+If the palette doesn't include current Trex or TimberTech colors, we can prepare a request for ARC review with manufacturer color cards and a design rationale that shows how the new option complements the community aesthetic.

 Unreasonable Size Restrictions